zio/zio/docs/datatypes/contextual/zlayer.md

 ```

-### An Example of a ZIO Application with Multiple dependencies
+### An Example of a ZIO Application with Multiple Dependencies

 In the following example, our ZIO application has several dependencies:
 - `zio.Clock`